-Contraindication to HFNC include abnormalities or surgery of the face, nose, or airway that preclude an appropriate-fitting nasal cannula.
-Complications are rare and include abdominal distension, aspiration, and rarely barotrauma.
+Contraindications to HFOT include abnormalities or surgery of the face, nose, or airway that preclude an appropriate-fitting nasal cannula.
+Complications are rare and include abdominal distension, aspiration, rarely barotrauma and facial burns.

 10 Special Functions

 10.1 Nebulizer (OPTIONAL)